dan-burden/am-digital-senior-test-engineer-technical-assessment/README.md

 This suite uses Playwright, as it is the simplest and quickest way to get a functional test suite up and running.
 It also provides ample scope for extension and augmentation.
 Aside from simply scaling end-to-end test coverage, the framework allows for the addition of API testing, or accessibility, etc as future needs dictate.
 I intend to roll with defaults as far as possible, as they work for most situations and reduce setup time - therefore Typescript is the language used for the test code.

 #### Language
-Node.js and Typescript are used, as they match the current ecosystem and allow for seamless collaboration with engineers from other capabilities.
+Node.js with Typescript is used, as they match the current ecosystem and allow for seamless collaboration with engineers from other capabilities.
 While tests themselves are not deployed,user-facing production code, sharing a development ethos and ecosystem means that any engineer should be able to contribute to this test suite with ease.

 #### Code standards
 By using a linter and code formatter we can avoid running into code smells and flaky, hard to diagnose test issues.
 Setting this up from the start means we don't end up baking-in bad practice and immediately creating esoteric setups and technical debt.